 Halva

-Halva is a crumbly, sesame-paste (tahini) based fudge that makes the perfect dessert for someone who doesn’t have an overly sweet tooth.
-It is difficult to pinpoint the geographic origin of halva – the first known halva recipe to be documented in writing dates back to the 13th century Kitab al-Tabikh (Book of Dishes), and further recipes appeared in Moorish Spain during the same century.
-While it isn’t strictly Jewish food, you would be hard-pressed finding a Jewish deli in NYC that doesn’t sell this yummy sweet.
+Halva is a crumbly, sesame-paste (tahini) based fudge.
+It is difficult to pinpoint the geographic origin of halva – the first known recipe to be documented in text dates back to the 13th century Kitab al-Tabikh (Book of Dishes).
+Further recipes appeared in Moorish Spain during the same century.

-As Halva (also spelt halwa, halvah, halava, helva…) spread its wings and migrated across the Mediterranean and Central Asia, it was localised with regional ingredients including rosewater, pistachios, almonds, dates and coconut.
 Today in New York you will find a plethora of flavours available including chocolate.
+While it isn’t strictly Jewish food, you would be hard-pressed finding a Jewish deli in NYC that doesn’t sell this yummy sweet.
 I love to eat it crumbled over creamy soft-serve ice cream from Seed + Mill at Chelsea Market.
 Eat it fresh and you’ll never buy the pre-packaged stuff again.

 Bagels